objcio/articles/2015-02-09-gpu-machine-vision.md

   </tr>
 </table>

-The final weighted sum from each operator is tallied, and the square root of the sums of their squares obtained (the Pythagorean length of a 2-D vector).
+The final weighted sum from each operator is tallied, and the square root of the sums of their squares obtained.
+The squares are used because the values might be negative or positive, but we want their magnitude, not their sign.
+There's also a handy built-in GLSL function that does this for us.

 That combined value is then used as the luminance for the final output image.
 Sharp transitions from light to dark (or vice versa) become bright pixels in the result, due to the Sobel kernels emphasizing differences between pixels on either side of the center.

 There are slight variations to Sobel edge detection, such as Prewitt edge detection[^2], that use different weights for the horizontal and vertical kernels, but they rely on the same basic process.